Key Gas Pipeline From Russia To Europe Restarts After Break

 The Nord Stream 1 pipeline to Germany had been closed since July 11 for annual maintenance work.
 Amid growing tensions over Russia's war in Ukraine, German officials had feared that the pipeline — the country's main source of Russian gas, which has accounted for around a third of Germany's gas supplies — might not reopen at all.

-Operator Nord Stream AG said that gas was flowing again Thursday morning, German news agency dpa reported.
+Operator Nord Stream AG said that gas started flowing again Thursday morning but the flow would take a while to ramp up, German news agency dpa reported.

-However, Russia's Gazprom notified deliveries Thursday of only about 30% of the pipeline's capacity, the head of Germany's network regulator, Klaus Mueller, said on Twitter.
+Deliveries were expected to fall well below the pipeline's full capacity.
+Nord Stream said a similar amount of gas was expected to that seen before maintenance.
+The head of Germany's network regulator, Klaus Mueller, said on Twitter that Russia's Gazprom had notified deliveries Thursday of only about 30% of the pipeline's capacity.

-In mid-June, Russia's state-owned Gazprom had already cut the flow to 40% of capacity.
+In mid-June, Russia's state-owned Gazprom cut the flow to 40% of capacity.
 It cited alleged technical problems involving equipment that partner Siemens Energy sent to Canada for overhaul and couldn't be returned because of sanctions imposed over Russia's invasion of Ukraine.

-German officials have rejected that explanation.
+The Canadian government earlier this month gave permission for the turbine that powers a compressor station at the Russian end of the pipeline to be delivered to Germany.

+The German government has rejected Gazprom's technical explanation for the gas reduction, charging repeatedly that it was a pretext for a political decision to sow uncertainty and further push up energy prices.
+It has said that the turbine was a replacement that was only supposed to be installed in September, but that it's doing everything to deprive Russia of the pretext to reduce supplies.